 Verb Patterns Worksheets and Exercises

-Some verbs just like to be followed a certain way—and figuring that out can be like solving a fun puzzle!
-These Verb Patterns worksheets are designed to help learners build stronger, smoother sentences through practice and play.
+Some verbs just like to be followed in a certain way—and figuring that out can feel like solving a fun puzzle.
+These Verb Patterns worksheets help learners build smoother, more natural sentences through practice.

 1.